MayariCameron/ai-bayesian_data-synthesis/README.md

 explore and evaluate the utility and risk of such a method of synthesizing data through the Dirichlet Process Mixture of Products of Multinomial distributions model on a patient characteristics survey.

+See pdf for full research paper and analysis